Siege of Skardu: Siege of Skardu

-By mid-August 1948, the Skardu garrison was in beggarly shape and the Kashmir forces left the fort in small batches on 13 August 1948.
-On 14 August 1948, outnumbered five to one, and with the last box of the reserve ammunition used, the garrison surrendered.
+In June the prince of Chitral Mata-ul-Mulk arrived in Skardu with his brother Burhan-ud-Din and a contingent of Chitral bodyguards.
+He took charge after Babar Khan was sent to Ladakh on 12 June.
+His arrival was instrumental in turning the tide of war as he brought with him four pieces of light artillery.
+From 19 June till the end the Skardu garrison had the continuous support of the Royal Indian Air Force.
+By mid-August 1948, the Skardu garrison was in beggarly shape and the Kashmir forces began to leave the fort in small batches on 13 August 1948.
+On 14 August 1948 and with the last box of the reserve ammunition used, the garrison surrendered to Col. Mata-ul-Mulk.
 All the remaining men were reportedly killed by the invaders, except for Col. Thapa and his Sikh orderly, who were taken prisoner.
-Skardu became part of the Pakistan-controlled Kashmir, eventually renamed Gilgit-Baltistan.
+Skardu fell and along with southern Baltistan, became part of Pakistan-administered Kashmir, later renamed Gilgit-Baltistan.